ads0094/NSW-Electricity-demand-forecasting/README.md

 # NSW Electricity Demand Forecasting

-An end-to-end forecasting project for half-hourly operational electricity demand in New South Wales, Australia.
+This is an end-to-end forecasting project for half-hourly operational electricity demand in New South Wales, Australia.

 ## Project objective

-Build a reproducible forecasting pipeline that explains historical NSW electricity-demand patterns and predicts demand for the next 24 hours and 7 days.
+To build a reproducible forecasting project that explains historical NSW electricity-demand patterns and predicts demand for the next 24 hours and 7 days.

 The project will combine: